GoogleCloudPlatform/ai-platform-samples/training/sklearn/structured/hp_tuning/README.md

 ```
 This will create a training job on AI Platform and displays some instructions on how to track the job progress.
 At the end of a successful training job, it will upload the trained model object to a GCS
-bucket and sets `$MODEL_DIR` environment variable to the directory containing the model.
+bucket and sets `$MODEL_DIR` environment variable to the parent directory of all the generated models.

 ## Explaining Key Elements